 Drive in style and upgrade to an SUV

-Depart London Gatwick on Air Transat’s direct flight to Pearson International Airport in Toronto.
-Collect your car and head to your downtown hotel.
-Pick up your Jonview Canada Roadbook at the front desk and check in.
+Arrive at Pearson International Airport in Toronto.
+Collect your car and head to your downtown hotel and check in.
 The remaining hours are yours to explore this cosmopolitan city.
 Enjoy the fine cuisine, varied nightlife and world-class shopping of Toronto.
 Overnight in Toronto.

 Day 2 Toronto